 Don’t they get super dirty?
 Aren’t they easy to scuff up?
 Don’t they make you shine like a beacon on the road?

-Well, yes, yes, and sometimes, but that’s no different to any other running shoes, really.
-All white running shoes are actually pretty sleek and stylish, and they can double up as cool casualwear too.
+Well, yes, yes, and sometimes, but that’s no different than any other running shoes, really.
+All-white running shoes are actually pretty sleek and stylish, and they can double up as cool casualwear too.
 As long as you take care of them properly, you’ll look jazzy on the road.

 Here’s our roundup of the best all-white running shoes, and some tips on how to keep them sparkling.